This guide to slang terms from Panama is part of our Spanish slang guides, a collection of basic slang for different Spanish-speaking countries.

-Before traveling to either country, having a basic understanding of common phrases, quick hits, and old stand-by sayings will make communication much easier on the ground.
+Before traveling from the United States to either country, having a basic understanding of common phrases, quick hits, and old stand-by sayings will make communication much easier on the ground.
+Learning Spanish is the best way to have an optimal trip to Panama.

-If you plan to visit Panama, understand these common slang terms before you go to add a dose of humor to your conversations on the ground.
+If you plan to visit Panama City or elsewhere in the country, understand these common Panamanian slang terms and terms before you go to add a dose of humor to your conversations on the ground.

 “Arranque” is how Panamanians refer to a party.
 Using this term refers to a party that might become rowdy or be more appropriate for adults, while the general term “fiesta” might be used for tourist or family events.